trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 12/7/2014

 In the last few days I haven't been writing much, but I have been spending a lot of time working on CodeCalendar.
-Today I'm going to show you how to implement a shake animation to demonstrate a negative response to user input.
+Today I'm going to show you how to implement a shake animation to demonstrate a negative response to user input for iOS8 (also works for iOS7 and iOS6).

 I'm going to assume you know about UIViews, their frames, adding subviews and have heard of blocks.